lucazffz/nemu/README.md

 ![](./resources/zelda_img.jpg)   | ![](./resources/ice_climber_img.jpg)  | ![](./resources/super_mario_bros_img.jpg)

 # Installation
-You first need to install the [Odin compiler](https://odin-lang.org/docs/install/) together [Python interpreter](https://www.python.org/downloads/).
+You first need to install the [Odin compiler](https://odin-lang.org/docs/install/) together with the [Python interpreter](https://www.python.org/downloads/).
 Check your specific package manager.

 Nemu is using [Raylib](https://www.raylib.com/) as its media layer, which is statically linked into the binary.
 It is included within Odin's vendor collection, so no need to install it separately.